uclcg/uclcg/README_TECH.md

 # if npm install throws gyp-rebuild error: switch to node v11.10.0, with eg: nvm use 11.10.0
 # full forever path might be unnecessary: forever start server.js
 # when the source code has changed, it is necessary to recompile with grunt for the changes to be shown
 # if forever errors out with MongoError, check if MongoDB is running correctly.
+# if you made changes to the sourcecode after pulling, you need to recompile via grunt (see below).
 ```

 This should fire up `server.js` at `localhost:8080`, if no other port is specified (cf.`server/config.js`)
+- The `localhost` version currently is configured to only serve the upload-script-functionality, without displaying the tabgroups and images.
+This is due to jQuerys inability of fetching
+   cross-domain content, cf. [this](https://stackoverflow.com/questions/8035629/jquery-getscript-returns-undefined/8036430) question.
+   One way to solve this (**locally**, pushing this will break the website) is to change the variable `scriptURL` in `index.js` to the local, relative path of the `.uclcg` files.

 ## Deployment (github-pages)

 The code can be found in the `build` directory.
-All necessary steps to compile/copy/uglify/etc. the source code are done via
+All necessary steps to compile/copy/uglify/etc. the sources are done via
 Grunt.
 For use with Github pages, the grunt-created files must be sanitized after creation (see below).
 ### Grunt